Build Your Home Bar

 The 10-Bottle Bar

-To keep things really simple, you can simply pick a "house cocktail."
+To keep things really simple, you can simply pick a “house cocktail” and make sure you have the necessary ingredients on hand at all times.
 But you actually can mix up most classic cocktails with just 10 bottles.
-These high-quality brands are the workhorses on our own bar, requiring only the addition of club soda, tonic or a squeeze of fresh citrus (pictured: bourbon, dark rum, light rum, gin, vodka, tequila, mezcal, Campari, red vermouth, white vermouth).
+These high-quality brands are the workhorses of any bar, requiring only the addition of club soda, tonic or a squeeze of fresh citrus (pictured: bourbon, dark rum, light rum, gin, vodka, tequila, mezcal, Campari, red vermouth, white vermouth).
+We recommend investing in the best brands you can afford to ensure a premium beverage experience.

 For citrus, ginger or herbs, you’ll still have to run to the store, but keeping sugar cubes, simple syrup, bitters, club soda and tonic on hand will keep you ahead of the game.
 Better yet, our Craft Cocktail Syrups eliminate the need for fresh ingredients, making it even easier to whip up a weeknight drink.